 We are proud to be an inclusive community that values and embraces the diversity of all of our families.
 Our religious school is geared towards students (K-10th grade) from all of GJC minyanim.

-In the 2014-2015 school year, we are thrilled to entering the second year of implementing our new curriculum - developed through a collaborative process between our teachers, parents, and clergy!
+In the 2015-2016 school year, we are thrilled to entering the third year of implementing our new curriculum - developed through a collaborative process between our teachers, parents, and clergy!

 Areas of Learning